Energinet-DataHub/green-energy-hub/docs/front-end/decision-log.md

 Decision: **Option A** has been chosen as **option B** can be applied later on, if necessary

-Responsible: SSG, MEA, XALEH, XDZUS
+Responsible: @Sondergaard, @MartinFHansen, @frontend-specialisten, @dzhavat

 ### Option A - Use the same repository (monorepo) to host all front-ends (FEs), backend-for-frontends (BFFs) and the Design System